A Step One Reflection: Relinquishing Our Self-Appointed Kingship

 In his book, The Twelve Steps and the Sacraments, Scott Weeman (the founder of Catholic in Recovery) writes, “The first step is a crucial starting point where the insufficiency of our human resources is brought to light.
 This step is a tangible way to carve space in our lives to surrender to the mercy made available by God’s grace.”

 This “Step One moment” is when we look up from our place of despair and see the extended hand of Jesus.
 We have “completed” Step One, for the first time, when we take His hand and let him lift us up from the quagmire.
 Step One is something that we learn to live out at every moment of every day for the rest of our lives.

 St. Aloysius Gonzaga once said, “It is better to be a child of God than king of the whole world.”
 It is indeed better to be a child of God, powerless and firmly in the lap of our loving Father, than trying desperately to manage and control, in our self-appointed kingship, every aspect of our lives in the heat of our addiction.

-This article originally appeared on 6-25-19 at the website Catholic In Recovery.
+This article originally appeared on 6-25-19 at the Catholic In Recovery blog.

 Charlie is a mid-thirties guy who resides in sunny Florida with his small (but growing!) family.
 Charlie holds a B.A. in Religion and Apologetics and works in the financial services industry by day, writing about recovery, the Catholic Faith and Taming the Wild places in the human heart in his spare time.
 His writing has been featured in places like the Catholic stand, SpiritualDirection.com, Catholic Exchange and in print at Shalom Tidings.
 Charlie serves as the Managing Editor for Taming the Wilds and can be reached at email@example.com.